martinsletsjoe/NarvikTur/README.md

 ## Description

-Image carousel of some images i had from a skiing trip
+Image carousel of some pictures i had from a skiing trip

 ## Tech
 Backend